 Three weeks after two treatments, clinical studies showed a 70 percent decrease in hair.
 After two months of treatment, hair is visibly finer and grows less.
 Tria says that after three months, hair follicles that have been deactivated no longer grow.

 It is cordless, making it easily portable around your home or for travel.
 It also has a digital interface that is easy to use, letting you know how many pulses have been delivered.
 As a safety mechanism, the laser only pulses when in contact with skin.

 Customers who are used to in-office treatments found the Tria not very painful even on its highest setting.
 Other users compared the sensation to a minor burn.
 Still, other customers said that it was very painful.
 It seems that experiences vary widely, so definitely do a test run before going all in.
 Some people also found the size of the device cumbersome in tight areas ‒ especially because of the laser's size.

 Just like other devices, it has a built-in sensor to detect skin tone.
 The Tria 4X is another device that is unsafe for dark or tanned complexions or those with white, blonde, or red hair.
 There were many reviewers complaining about this, as it seems that this information was not readily available.
-24 percent of reviewers said that the Tria 4X didn't work.
+Some say that the Tria 4X didn't work for them at all.

 6. Remington iLIGHT Ultra Face and Body Hair Removal System

 The Remington iLIGHT Ultra boasts up to 94 percent hair reduction in about three treatments.
 Like the Tria and Philips Lumea, it is not effective for people with light hair or dark skin, and automatically locks when the sensor detects these features on your body.
 It can, however, be safely used on the face ‒ a real standout feature.

 The Remington iLIGHT has several different models in their line:

 Remington iLIGHT Pro Plus Quartz Hair Removal System